-The central theme of the book Grit (2016) is that when it comes to achieving success: one’s ability to commit to their goals and persevering in the face of obstacles matters more than their innate talent.
+The central theme of “Grit: The Power of Passion and Perseverance” (2016) is that when it comes to achieving success: one’s ability to commit to their goals and persevering in the face of obstacles matters more than their innate talent.
 The author, Angela Duckworth is a psychologist at the University of Pennsylvania as well as the founder and CEO of Character Lab, a nonprofit whose mission is to advance scientific insights that help children thrive.

 - “Grit is passion and perseverance for very long-term goals.
 Grit is having stamina.
 Grit is sticking with your future, day in, day out… not just for the week, not just for the month, but for years and working really hard to make that future a reality.
 Grit is living life like it’s a marathon, not a sprint.”

 - You can cultivate Grit over time, through conscious effort.
 There are 4 psychological assets for cultivating more grit: Interest, Practice, Purpose & Hope.

 - Grit philosophy: “I won’t just have a job; I’ll have a calling.
 I’ll challenge myself every day.
 When I get knocked down, I’ll get back up.
 I may not be the smartest person in the room, but I’ll strive to be the grittiest.”

 - “… as much as talent counts, effort counts twice.”

 In Grit, Angela Duckworth includes a brief 10 part questionnaire called the ‘Grit Scale’ which readers can use to calculate their Grit score:

 - Read each sentence and check the corresponding box which applies to you on the right.